puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/transaction-log/transaction-tracker/readme.md

 about performed transactions, such as:

 - **transaction-id** - Identifier of transaction.
-- **username** - The name of the user who made changes.
-- **commit-time** - Timestamp of changes.
-If multiple devices are configured, then the 'commit-time' will contains the timestamp of the last update on the last device.
+- **type-of-commit-time** - Timestamp of either 'last-commit-time', when the transaction was successful or 'failed-commit-time', when the transaction failed.
+If multiple devices are configured, then the 'last-commit-time' will contain the timestamp of the last update on the last device.
 - **metadata** - Items in this field represent nodes that have been configured in the one transaction.
 Each item contains a diff item with additional information.
 - **diff** - Items in this field are a specific changes.
 Each item contains path to changes, data before change and data after change.
+    In case of a failed transaction this information in not present.
 - **topology** - On which topology is a node installed.
 Can be 'uniconfig' or 'unistore'.

 !!!